oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 9.9.7) through use of the Choice type.

-Beyond these UML concepts, JADN recognizes that information models are directed graphs with a small predefined set of base datatypes and only two kinds of relationship: "contain" and "reference".
+Beyond these UML concepts, JADN recognizes that information models are directed graphs with a small predefined set of core datatypes and only two kinds of relationship: "contain" and "reference".